Styra DAS provides several different mechanisms for organizing your policies, one of which is the System.

 System type (required): Select your system type.
 For example, Kubernetes.

-System name (required): A human-friendly name so that you can distinguish between the different systems.
+System name (required): A user-friendly name so that you can distinguish between the different systems.

 Description (optional): More details about this system.

-Leave the Read-only switch off to prevent users from modifying policies.
+Leave the Read-only switch OFF to allow users to modify policies in DAS.